 Of course, one of the main reasons to visit Seattle is to take incredible day trips from the city center.

-It’s entirely possible to stay in Seattle’s city center and take some of these day trips out from the city—this is ideal if you want a week’s long vacation but don’t fancy camping or staying in rural areas.
+It’s entirely possible to stay in Seattle’s city center and take some of these day trips out from the city—this is ideal if you want a week’s vacation but don’t want to go camping or stay in rural areas.
+BUT you’ll need a car.

 Whidbey Island is one of the most accessible nature destinations near the city.
 Sitting just to the north of Seattle, you can take in rugged scenery, beaches, and state parks with hiking trails.